A Deck Builder’s Tool Kit

 Quickly fasten deck boards

-More than one builder told me they use the Camo system for hidden fasteners.
+More than one builder told me they use the Camo system (right) for hidden fasteners.
 The advantage of the Camo system is that the deck boards are toe-screwed in place.
 The tool guides the screws and spaces the deck boards at the same time.
 If you ever need to replace a board, the screws are accessible.
 Plus, you’re only buying the screws and don’t need special fasteners as well, so it’s cheaper to use.

-Another approach for aligning face screws with the edge is to use Simpson StrongTie’s Quik Drive screw gun (right).
+Another approach for aligning face screws with the edge is to use Simpson StrongTie’s Quik Drive screw gun (left).
 “The Simpson tool has an attachment that spaces the screws a consistent distance from the board edge,” says Guertin, “and the long extension allows you to stand up while fastening down decking.”

 Bend recalcitrant boards